-So, whenever the terrain becomes too much for you to handle, you can rely on the bike’s motor to take over and get you where you need to be.
+So, whenever the terrain becomes too much for you to handle, you can rely on the bike’s motor to take over and drive you where you need to be.

-When it comes to budget-friendly all-terrain electric mountain bikes, the Kemanner takes the cake.
+When it comes to budget-friendly all-terrain mountain ebikes, the Kemanner is in its own class.
 You can take it out on bumpy roads, sand, and any other challenging surface without ever doubting its performance.

 The Kemanner 26-inch Electric Mountain Bike adopts a lightweight, yet surprisingly sturdy aluminum frame, which ensures two things – less drag and a faster ride.
 At the same time, it doesn’t compromise any of the maneuverability.